JeremiahJones/rubymailer/README.md

 # README
-A test mailer to help with learning ruby and rails
+A test mailer to learn ruby and rails